 We’re going to tackle these in reverse order, starting with the basics of writing content that gets found by the people you want to attract.

-If you write and publish a piece of content and no one ever finds it, it’s not going to do the job you set out for it to do:
+If you write and publish a piece of content and no one ever finds it, it’s not going to:

 - Establish your authority

-That’s why we’re going to start by looking at what search engines look for in a high-ranking piece of written content.
+That’s why we’re going to start by reviewing what search engines look for in a high-ranking piece of written content.

-Search engines use a complicated and ever-changing algorithm to serve up content in search.
+Search engines use a complicated and ever-changing algorithm to serve up content.